Koolade: Media and marketing

 Being a music producer and sound engineer, Koolade does and scores quite a few commercials, locally and worldwide, and copyrights his music in the world of media, TV and marketing.
 Some of the references are H&M, Nivea, Alizee, EA Sports, Y2K, and TV shows like So You Think You Can Dance & Ugly Betty etc.

 Recent

-Today Koolade continues to produce for other acts as he always used to.
-One of the recent ones he is affiliated with would be Kandžija, High5, Geralt iz Rivije, Frenkie, Kontra, and the whole of Zagreb's and regional underground scene.
+Currently, Koolade remains involved in producing music with various artists.
+A few recent artists he has been affiliated with are Kandžija, High5, Geralt iz Rivije, Frenkie, Kontra, the whole of Zagreb's, and the regional underground scene.

 His 2016 single "Say Nothing" featured Rah Digga, Sean Price, and Tony Touch, and was released on Duck Down Music.

 Koolade also has a stream of instrumental EP's, singles and albums, genre wise ranging from beats, alternative hip-hop, electronic beats to future funk.
 Since 2016, he's been affiliated with a US label Blvnt Records.
 His music got picked up and played by many international podcasts and radio shows such as Soulection, Voyage Funktastique and WeFunk.

 He also performs his music live, which includes live sampling, fx tweaking, playing bass lines, leads and talkbox.